 G. L. S. Shackle

-Since I have already put forward a rather detailed theoretical-methodological critique of the rational expectations hypothesis in Rational expectations – a fallacious foundation for macroeconomics in a non-ergodic world (real-world economics review, issue 62, 2012), I’m not going to recapitulate the arguments here, but rather limit myself to elaborate on a couple of the rather unwarranted allegations Wren-Lewis puts forward in his attempt at rescuing the rational expectations hypothesis from the critique.
+Since I have already put forward a rather detailed theoretical-methodological critique of the rational expectations hypothesis in Rational expectations – a fallacious foundation for macroeconomics in a non-ergodic world (real-world economics review, issue 62, 2012), I will limit myself here to elaborate on a couple of the rather unwarranted allegations that defenders of rational expectations put forward in their attempts at rescuing the rational expectations hypothesis from the critique.
 Read more…

 from Lars Syll